Best Miami Areas for Condo-First Living

 A practical guide to the Miami areas that make the most sense when condo living is the default path.

-If condo living is the likely path, choose areas where the tradeoff feels intentional rather than accidental.
-In Miami, condo-first living can work well when the building type, neighborhood rhythm, and daily needs actually line up.
+If condo living is the likely path, the building type, neighborhood rhythm, parking reality, and ordinary-weekday needs all have to line up.

 Stronger condo-first fits